 Why Menke's age is important is not said.
 Enrich depicts her as ‘a small woman with short blond hair and pale blue eyes’ who ‘finally lost her cool,’ who ‘watched with mounting alarm’, and whose 'real goal seemed to be to draw blood'.
 The image of blood is used again when talking about the goal of the letter, 'The company’s most important regulator was calling for a transfusion of new blood.’
 The traders are bloodthirsty; the Germany regulator is out for blood.
 The New York Fed is described as ‘mild’ in comparison.
 Yet, isn’t the author saying that those who said no to Trump are heroes, why not those taking on the banking industry?
 A German magazine talks about her ‘mysterious clout, rare public appearances, and ‘“pageboy” haircut’.
 Enrich points to her helplessness, loss of control, even animal nature; a magazine focuses on her power and boyishness.
 I couldn’t find an image in the public domain of Menke, these two paint different pictures, one happy and laughing, another ‘Strict, Strict Menke .
 Without more knowledge, it’s impossible to say which portrayal is correct.
 Maybe there is some truth in all, maybe in none; however, Dark Towers is not neutral.

 As for Rosemary Vrablic, we are informed she was ‘Ambitious and eager’, that she ‘dressed in jackets with shoulder pads and wore blouses with floppy bows’, or that she ‘broke down’ on the subway.
 This emotion colours the reports that of her ‘asking incisive questions and offering thoughtful insights about the industry’.
 We are repeatedly told she is ‘the best private banker out there’.
-However, we are also told she was still given the ‘demeaning nickname of “Little Rosemary” or ‘bestowed with the uncreative nickname RV’ and like a serial killer, she kept mementos of her loans.
+However, we are also told she was still given the ‘demeaning nickname of “Little Rosemary” or ‘bestowed with the uncreative nickname RV’ and like a serial killer, she kept mementoes of her loans.
 While she was given ‘a tender embrace’ from a billionaire client, she ‘wasn’t very popular inside Deutsche’, and that she ‘had a tendency to be brusque’.
 It’s difficult to believe that strong and hardworking women come out as the bad guys, although they are so backgrounded, you would be forgiven for missing them.
-This is after all a story about men.
+This is, after all, a story about men.

 Hatred for Trump seems to be an obsession with the American media.
 The NYT’s article about the investigation into Deutsche Bank in China manages to shoehorn in a reference to Deutsche Bank's being ‘primary lender to President Trump’.
 To put Trump’s Deutsche Bank deals into perspective—Deutsche Bank also manipulated the Libor, laundered billions of dollars, and mis-sold derivatives throughout the world.
 The world is a very bad place.
 Trump is the tip of the illegality iceberg; Dark Towers manages to portray him as being untrustworthy, rather than outright illegal.
 The American media seems to condemn Trump as being somehow the worst in the world.
 He is not.
 America has term limits for Trump; the Chinese government does not, nor do many dictators.